dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 place them in the same structure as found in core.
 Core localizations for reports typically nest in a directory structure: `reports/{REPORT_GROUP}/{REPORT_NAME}/{LANGUAGE}.yml`

+### Third Party Plugin Localizations

+Some plugins may not provide fallback translation options and will present the standard "We're sorry, but something went wrong." error message if instantiated with a non-core localization.
+In such cases, make sure to add additional plugin specific localizations to your custom localization files.

+For example, the `as_history` plugin provided by the (Queensland State Archives)[https://gitlab.gaiaresources.com.au/qsa/as_history] does not provide a fallback mechanism for any language other than English.

 ## Setting User Preferences

 A user's preference for their chosen language will *not* be overriden by the plugin settings and will remain set to the language chosen prior to installing this plugin.
 Users will need to update their preferred language in `Preferences` if they wish to use one of the new localizations.

+### Default Preferences

+Default preferences remain untouched since these are built during the first startup of the application and *must* include *only* core localizations as they will always be available, while custom localizations may not.

 ## Uninstalling